D-Freitas/PYZTool/README.md

 # Usage
 - Typing the number of a tool will install it
-- back : Go back
+- exit : Go exit
 - back : Go to the main menu

 # Warning